Folklore studies: Terminology

-The terms folklore studies and folklore belong to a large and confusing word family.
-We have already used the synonym pairs Folkloristics / Folklife Studies and folklore / folklife, all of them in current usage within the field.
-Folklore was the original term used in this discipline.
-Its synonym, folklife, came into circulation in the second half of the 20th century, at a time when some researchers felt that the term folklore was too closely tied exclusively to oral lore.
-The new term folklife, along with its synonym folk culture, is meant to categorically include all aspects of a culture, not just the oral traditions.
-Folk process is used to describe the refinement and creative change of artifacts by community members within the folk tradition that defines the folk process.

-Professionals within this field, regardless of the other words they use, consider themselves to be folklorists.
+Folklorists use overlapping descriptors including folklore, folklife, and folk culture to discuss traditional expression.
+The term folklife gained currency in the second half of the twentieth century to emphasize material and customary practices alongside oral lore.
+Folk process describes the refinement and creative change of artifacts by community members within a tradition.
+Regardless of the terminology adopted, practitioners identify themselves as folklorists.

-Other terms which might be confused with folklore are popular culture and Vernacular culture, both of which vary from folklore in distinctive ways.
-Pop culture tends to be in demand for a limited time; it is generally mass-produced and communicated using mass media.
+Other terms which might be confused with folklore are popular culture and vernacular culture.
+However, pop culture tends to be in demand for a limited time, mass-produced and communicated using mass media.
 Individually, these tend to be labeled fads, and disappear as quickly as they appear.
 The term vernacular culture differs from folklore in its overriding emphasis on a specific locality or region.
 For example, vernacular architecture denotes the standard building form of a region, using the materials available and designed to address functional needs of the local economy.
 Folk architecture is a subset of this, in which the construction is not done by a professional architect or builder, but by an individual putting up a needed structure in the local style.
-In a broader sense, all folklore is vernacular, i.e. tied to a region, whereas not everything vernacular is necessarily folklore.
+Therefore, all folklore is vernacular culture, but not all vernacular culture necessarily folklore.

-There are also further cognates used in connection with folklore studies.
-Folklorism refers to "material or stylistic elements of folklore [presented] in a context which is foreign to the original tradition."
+In addition to these terms, folklorism refers to "material or stylistic elements of folklore [presented] in a context which is foreign to the original tradition."
 This definition, offered by the folklorist Hermann Bausinger, does not discount the validity of meaning expressed in these "second hand" traditions.
-Many Walt Disney films and products belong in this category of folklorism; the fairy tales, originally told around a winter fire, have become animated film characters, stuffed animals and bed linens.
-Their meaning, however far removed from the original story telling tradition, does not detract from the importance and meaning they have for their young audience.
-Fakelore refers to artifacts which might be termed pseudo-folklore; these are manufactured items claiming to be traditional.
+Many Walt Disney films and products belong in this category of folklorism; fairy tales become animated film characters, stuffed animals and bed linens.
+These manifestations of folklore traditions have their own significance for their audience.

+Fakelore refers to artifacts which might be termed pseudo-folklore, manufactured items claiming to be traditional.
 The folklorist Richard Dorson coined this word, clarifying it in his book "Folklore and Fakelore".
 Current thinking within the discipline is that this term places undue emphasis on the origination of the artifact as a sign of authenticity of the tradition.
-The adjective folkloric is used to designate materials having the character of folklore or tradition, at the same time making no claim to authenticity.
+Adjacently, the adjective folkloric is used to designate materials having the character of folklore or tradition, at the same time making no claim to authenticity.